Beat the Curse Out of Him

 - In Dragon Age: Origins, you do this to Bann Teagan to free him from a demon's mind control.
 Which is kinda startling given that going with the Darker and Edgier nature of the setting, fighting mind-controlled people usually means having to kill them.

 - The Legacy expansion of Dragon Age II features the party storming the prison of ancient Darkspawn Corypheus.
 If your party includes "ex"-Grey Warden Anders, he starts hearing voices as Corypheus communicates through the darkspawn taint in his blood.
 He eventually becomes a mini-boss fight, after which he manages to resist for the rest of the DLC.
-Since Anders is also sharing a body with a particularly hacked-off spirit of Justice, it's kind of unclear which part of him you're fighting.
+Since Anders is also sharing a body with a hacked-off spirit of Justice, it's unclear which part of him you're fighting.

 - In Sonic Adventure, both the game and the Archie Comics adaptation, Super Sonic defeats Perfect Chaos this way.
 The comics have him used this method again against a cursed Knuckles, even going so far as to compare it to the previous Perfect Chaos example as "beat[ing] the evil out of you."